GracielaLopezRosson/Mole_detection/README.md

 # Conclusion

 The two models, binary and multiclass are working well.
-Ongoing work is to improve both: dataset oversampling to balance the classes, collect more data.
+Ongoing work is to improve both models: dataset oversampling to balance the classes, collect more data.

 # Contributors